DisCoTec/discotec.github.io/2023/registration.md

 Ticket for Welcome reception (**Cocktail**) on Monday 19 is included in:
 * Registration to **DisCoTec Conferences + Workshop + Tutorials**
-* Registration to Monday **Workshop + Tutorials** Participants with registration to **DisCoTec Conferences only** may buy tickets for Welcome reception, on the registration form.
+* Registration to Monday **Workshop + Tutorials** Participants with registration to **DisCoTec Conferences only** may buy tickets for Welcome reception, on the registration form.<br/>
+Additional tickets may also be purchased on the registration form.

 Registration to **DisCoTec Conferences + Workshop + Tutorials** includes:
 * All benefits of **DisCoTec Conferences only** (see below).